JiaweiLu1999/JiaweiLu1999.github.io/_posts/studylog/zklab/2022-05-19-Preparation.md

 ### Definition
 Data-centric AI is the discipline of systematically engineering the data used to build an AI system.

+### Data-centric AI Resource Hub
+A place to share cutting edge techniques and best practices for using data centric AI methods to build successful machine learning systems.

 ### Topics
 #### [Labeling and Crowdsourcing](https://datacentricai.org/labeling-and-crowdsourcing/)